RealOrko/k8s-debugging/README.md

 ## SSH into pod

-To SSH into the pod fpr running diagnostics please run:
+To SSH into the pod for running diagnostics please run:

 `kshell`: This will give you a bash shell into the container.